OptiParse/Overtime/README.md

 - `simulationFactor`: Adjusts the speed at which time moves for testing purposes.
 - `taskBatchSize` and `workerBatchSize`: Define batch sizes for task and worker allocation, respectively.
 - `nil`: A constant used to indicate an unallocated task for a worker.

+## Project Structure

+The project is organized as follows:

+- `main.jsx`: The entry point of the application, which renders the root component.
+- `assets/`: Directory containing static assets like CSS files.
+- `pages/`: Contains the main components/pages of the application.
+  - `AdminDashboard.jsx`: The admin dashboard page.
+  - `CompletedTasks.jsx`: Displays tasks that have been completed.
+  - `UserPage.jsx`: The user dashboard page.
+  - `OngoingTasks.jsx`: Displays tasks that are currently ongoing.
+  - `UnassignedTasks.jsx`: Displays tasks that have not been assigned yet.
+  - `AllTasks.jsx`: Displays all tasks (note: this currently imports the CompletedTasks component, which may be intentional or a mistake to be reviewed).
+  - `Logout.jsx`: Handles the logout process.
+  - `Register.jsx`: Registration page for new users.